hmc-cs-azhao/158-recommender-system/README.md

 Requires a pickle file of users, pickle file of anime, and csv file of full dataset.
 Paths to these can be changed from lines 6-8 respectively.
 Outputs a csv file with only data points of users in the user pickle file and anime in the anime pickle file.

 generate_topN_anime.py :
-Optional parameter provided with `-N` flag to give custom percentage, defaults to 10%.
+Optional parameter provided with `--N` flag to give custom percentage, defaults to 10%.
 Generates pickle file of the top N % of anime sorted by how many ratings an anime has.

 generate_topN_users.py :
-Optional parameter provided with `-N` flag to give custom percentage, defaults to 10%.
+Optional parameter provided with `--N` flag to give custom percentage, defaults to 10%.
 Generates pickle file of the top N % of users sorted by how many ratings that user has recorded.

 # Data Visualization Files
 anime_count.py :